Solution | Store Segmentation#

 Dashboards#

 Once everything runs successfully, you can view the dashboards.
-Each dashboard has two slides: one for the segmentation results and another for the clustering model analysis.
+Each dashboard has two pages: one for the segmentation results and another for the clustering model analysis.

-The first slide is typically for a business user, while the second slide is for a technical user, such as a data scientist, to monitor model performance.
+The first page is typically for a business user, while the second page is for a technical user, such as a data scientist, to monitor model performance.

 Demographic Dashboard#